densh/densh.github.com/quasiquotes.md

 #### Assign and Update <a name="assign-update"> </a>

+Assign and update are two related ways to explictly mutate a variable or collection:

+    scala> val assign = q"x = 2"
+    assign: reflect.runtime.universe.Tree = x = 2

+    scala> val update = q"array(0) = 1"
+    update: reflect.runtime.universe.Tree = array.update(0, 1)

+As you can see update syntax is just a syntactic sugar that gets represented as update method call on given object.

+Nevertheless quasiquotes let you deconstruct both of them uniformly according to their user-facing syntax:

+    scala> List(assign, update).foreach { case q"$left = $right" => println(s"left = $left, right = $right") }
+    left = x, right = 2
+    left = array(0), right = 1

+Where `array(0)` has the same AST as function application.

 #### Return <a name="return"> </a>

 Return expressions is used to perform early return from a function.